gobwas/hashring/README.md

 This is an implementation of the consistent hashing hashring data structure.

-In general, consistent hashing is all about mapping objects from a very big set of values (e.g., request id) to objects from a quite small set (e.g. server address).
+In general, consistent hashing is all about mapping objects from a very big set of values (e.g., request id) to objects from a quite small set (e.g., server address).
 The word "consistent" means that it can produce consistent mapping on different machines or processes without additional state exchange and communication.